 Since 2009, anglers could get a catch card for Lake Koocanusa or South Fork Flathead (including Hungry Horse Reservoir) but not both.
-We received 2,080 bull trout permit applications on which anglers declared the waters they intended to fish for bull trout during the 2010 - 2011 season.
-The percentage of anglers that selected Lake Koocanusa (51.5%) was very similar to that of Hungry Horse/South Fork Flathead (48.5).
-Total catch cards issued Lake Koocanusa (1,072) was down from the previous year (1,181) and lower than any other season (Table 1).
+We received 780 bull trout permit applications for which anglers declared Lake Koocanusa as the water they intended to fish for bull trout during the 2011 - 2012 season.
+Total catch cards issued Lake Koocanusa (780) was down from the previous year (1,072) and lower than any other season (Table 1).
 In fact, the number of cards issued for Lake Koocanusa has decreased every season since the system was first instituted in 2004.
-A similar trend existed for the South Fork Flathead.
-We presume the lower number of issued cards was because anglers were required to choose the water in which they were most likely to fish and possibly due to higher cost of recreational angling.
+We presume the lower number of issued cards was because anglers were required to choose only one water, they allowed to harvest only one bull trout and possibly due to higher cost of recreational angling.